Chance Constrained Economic Dispatch Considering the Capability of Network Flexibility Against Renewable Uncertainties: Introduction

 Economic dispatch (ED) is a representative class of optimal power flow problems, which aims to find the most economical generation scheme that meets load consumption and satisfies operational constraints regarding generations and line flows.
 The normal ED problem, which does not consider uncertain power injections and takes a deterministic formulation, has been extensively studied and leads to many classic results~\cite{wood2013power}.
 For instance, when the generation and line flow limits are ignored, the optimal dispatch scheme is determined by the so-called equal incremental cost criterion.
 When the generation and line flow limits are included, transmission congestion may occur and the optimal dispatch scheme induces the locational marginal price at each bus.
 These results are of fundamental importance in power system operation.

-With the growing penetration of renewable energy, nowadays system operators are asking for more from ED to tackle the challenge posed by the uncertainty nature of renewables.
+With the growing penetration of renewable energy, nowadays system operators are asking for more from ED to tackle the challenge posed by the uncertain nature of renewables.
 Under this background, the chance constrained economic dispatch (CCED) is a notable extension that receives popularity.
-Note that the system states become random under renewable uncertainties.
+The system states become random under renewable uncertainties.
 The CCED replaces the deterministic constraints by chance constraints to guarantee a low probability of constraint violation in case that the renewable generations follow a certain probability distribution \cite{bienstock2014chance}.
-The CCED solution is much less conservative than the solution given by robust optimization and achieves a sufficiently low risk of insecurity.
-The DC power flow model is commonly adopted in CCED and the problem is equivalent to a second-order cone programming (SOCP) \cite{bienstock2014chance, roald2017corrective}.
-The AC power flow-based CCED formulations are emerging and solved by more sophisticated methods such as convex relaxation \cite{venzke2017convex}, sequential linearization \cite{roald2017chance} and polynomial chaos expansion \cite{muhlpfordt2019chaos}.
-In addition, the CCED is being extended to the distributionally robust version \cite{duan2018distributionally, xie2018distributionally, poolla2021distributionally} to make the solution work under a set of probability distributions for renewables.
+The CCED solution is less conservative than the solution given by robust optimization and achieves a sufficiently low risk of insecurity.
+The DC power flow model is commonly adopted in CCED.
+The problem formulation can be transformed into a second-order cone program (SOCP) under Gaussian uncertainty \cite{bienstock2014chance, roald2017corrective}, while non-Gaussian uncertainty is usually tackled by approximation techniques such as the Gaussian mixture model (GMM) \cite{wang2017chance} and kernel density representation \cite{khorramdel2020generic,ahsan2023data}.
+The AC power flow-based CCED formulations are emerging and hard to solve due to their high nonlinearity and non-convexity.
+So far the mainstream solution methods include convex relaxation~\cite{venzke2017convex}, sequential linearization~ \cite{roald2017chance} and polynomial chaos expansion~\cite{muhlpfordt2019chaos}.

-Traditionally, ED problems rely on the flexibility of generation side.
-On the other hand, the power network, which is another component of power flow (in terms of admittance matrix), used to be treated as constant in ED.
-Thanks to the advances in power electronics and communication technologies, this viewpoint becomes outdated as network flexibility is enabled by the discrete and continuous adjustments of line parameters via remote controlled switches and series FACTS, respectively~\cite{li2018grid}.
-Network flexibility is now adding a new dimension of flexibility to system dispatch.
-The ED problem with discrete change of line parameters (line switching) is usually known as the optimal transmission switching (OTS) problem \cite{fisher2008optimal, hedman2008optimal, kocuk2017new}.
-The continuous change of line parameters is ``softer'' than OTS and attracts attention recently.
-It has been shown that the inclusion of flexible line parameters greatly improves the system performance in terms of economy and security under normal operating scenarios or contingencies~\cite{ding2016optimal, sahraei2016dayahead, sahraei2016fast}.